Graduate Student Activities

 Graduate students in the Department should be aware that other opportunities exist on the UCLA campus to publish research essays in student journals.
 In the words of the Graduate Student Association, ours is “one of the largest student journal programs in the U.S.” Of special interest to students in French are the Romance Linguistics & Literature Review (Romance Linguistics and Literature Program) and Comitatus (Center for Medieval and Renaissance Studies).
 Both journals are managed and edited by graduate students.

-Parenthèse is the department's informal reading group led by the Graduate Student Association.
-Two or three times per quarter interested graduate students and faculty select texts for discussion and debate.
-Interested students should contact the department's GSA.
+Parenthèse is the department’s informal reading group led by the Graduate Student Association.
+Two or three times per quarter interested graduate students and Faculty select texts from the required reading lists for discussion and debate.
+Interested students should contact the department’s GSA representatives.

 The Annual Graduate Student Interdisciplinary Conference

 Since 1996, Graduate Students in the Department have organized an Annual Graduate Student Interdisciplinary Conference with the participation of professors and graduate students from universities across the country.
 French and Francophone Studies Graduate Students have the opportunity to participate in the organization of this annual event.